v-shutov/azure_task_5_move_vm_to_new_region/README.md

 5. When solution is validated, stop the virtual machine and delete the source resource group.

+6. Also, stop the VM you moved to the new region if you are not using it (but don't delete it - you will need it for the next tasks).

 Note: source resources are not deleted automatically - you need to do it on our own.

 ## Note